-Beginning with our collaboration in Okayama Prefecture, the teaching materials are now in use in all 47 of Japan's prefectures (549 schools as of March 31, 2017).
+Beginning with our collaboration in Okayama Prefecture, the middle school teaching materials are now in use in all 47 of Japan's prefectures (826 schools as of March 31, 2018).
 For their value, the materials won the Award of Excellence in the audiovisual category of the 9th Commendation on Instructional Materials for Consumer Education (Corporate and Industry Division) in 2014.

 To help cultivate the habit of valuing water, Kao created the Eco Together Diary for fourth graders.
 Intending to help students think beyond their classroom instruction, materials were created for use during the "Where does water come from?" unit in fourth grade social studies classes.

 As part of an introductory lesson on using and conserving water, students participated in a water-saving challenge at school and at home.
 Classes checked the amount of water they used and students saw the real-life implications of their individual water usages.
 Once the challenge was completed, a discussion lesson was held for students to reflect on what they had learned.
 In this way, schoolwork is connected to everyday life.

 Furthermore, by making use of integrated study periods, the importance of conserving water can be promoted to children in other grades and regions.

 Thinking about what we can do as individuals as well as ways to involve others requires us to evaluate our own abilities, communication styles, and problem-solving skills.
 For these reasons, Kao's education materials have been well received by parents and teachers alike.

 Students eagerly listening to their teacher during an actual lesson